This section summarizes the new features and significant product changes for Oracle Data Integrator (ODI) in the Oracle Fusion Middleware 12c release.

-For more information, see "Oracle Data Integrator Driver for XML Reference" in Connectivity and Knowledge Modules Guide for Oracle Data Integrator.
+For more information, see the "Oracle Data Integrator Driver for XML Reference" section in Connectivity and Knowledge Modules Guide for Oracle Data Integrator Developer's Guide.

 The ODI Complex File Driver can now read and write files in JSON format.
 The JSON structure is defined through an nXSD schema.

-For more information, see "JSON Support" in Connectivity and Knowledge Modules Guide for Oracle Data Integrator.
+For more information, see the "JSON Support" section in Connectivity and Knowledge Modules Guide for Oracle Data Integrator Developer's Guide.

 ODI can now load the following sources and targets using Hadoop SQOOP:

 From relational databases to HDFS, Hive, and HBase through Knowledge Module IKM File-Hive to SQL (SQOOP)